jktzk/r_mlr_study/README.md

+##files are only set up to run sequentially cleaning->preliminary->simulation. they wont call each other
 #The main goal of this case study is serve as an excercise in coding and statistical knowledge.
 #No R packages or any functions beyond base R's scope were utilized.
 #Several of R's existing functions may have been re-derived to allow the researcher to explore a deeper understanding of the given concepts and their theoritical implications